msjimc/RunningWindowsProgramsOnLinux/ubuntu.md

 Install the  .Net 6 runtime with:

-The standard Wine prefix created by winecfg command will not
+The standard Wine prefix created by winecfg command will not work and so you need to create a 32 bit Wine prefix with:

 > WINEPREFIX="$HOME/.win32" WINEARCH=win32 wine wineboot

-To install the the runtime in the 32 bit Wine prefix download the runtime install file, download the runtime x86 install file from the __.NET Desktop Runtime 6.0.32__ section on this [page](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and install it with:
+To install the the runtime download the runtime ***x86*** install file from the __.NET Desktop Runtime 6.0.32__ section on this [page](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and install it with:

 >  WINEPREFIX="$HOME/win32" wine  ~/Downloads/windowsdesktop-runtime-6.0.32-win-x86.exe

 If the program is a .Net application built with the 'Any CPU' option it may not run in which case try the binaries compiled specifically for a x86 OS.
-For instance [AgileStructure](https://github.com/msjimc/AgileStructure/tree/master/program) contains the 'Any CPU' binaries (*.exe, *.dll and *.json) which run on many of the installation covered in the repository, but will not run on Ubuntu, bit the binaries in the AgileStructure_x86 subfolder will run in the 32 bit environment (see below).
+For instance [AgileStructure](https://github.com/msjimc/AgileStructure/tree/master/program) contains the 'Any CPU' binaries (*.exe, *.dll and *.json) which run on many of the installation covered in the repository, but will not run on Ubuntu, but the binaries in the AgileStructure_x86 subfolder will run in the 32 bit environment (see below).

 ## Running a Windows application